-With 2016 upon us, reflections have been made and New Year’s resolutions have been laid down, but within a few weeks or even days many people will have already retreated back to their old habits, giving up on their commitments or forgetting them altogether.
+With the new year upon us, reflections have been made and New Year’s resolutions have been laid down, but within a few weeks or even days many people will have already retreated back to their old habits, giving up on their commitments or forgetting them altogether.
 There’s good learning here for leaders and their teams.

 To be successful in keeping resolutions, you must first have the intention or resolve to change.
 But that alone is not enough – we need to be more strategic from start to finish.
 In his book Strategy and the Fat Smoker, David Maister gives us an insightful roadmap for making and keeping successful resolutions, both as individuals and team members.